presidential-innovation-fellows/pif-website/README.md

 This is the PIF website, jekyll edition (inspired by the [18F hub](https://github.com/18F/hub)).
 The website is currently maintained by the PIF leadership, with contributions from the fellows.

-In the /_data section there are YAML files available for PIF bios, current/previous projects, and case studies.
+In the /_data section there are YAML files available for fellow bios, current/previous projects, and case studies.
 Additionally, there are specific fields for each YAML file and corresponding approved values.

 **NOTE:** When adding info to YAML files, if the text added contains a , or . please use "" around the text.
 ALSO, if you need to quote something (using ""), use '' instead.

-#### PIF bios
+#### Fellow bios

-LOCATION: /_data/pifs/
+LOCATION: /_data/fellows/

 FILENAME: lastname-firstname.yml